By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Explain when does the most damage occur to the fetus due to alcohol exposure.

--Explain the types of activities should older children with FAS engage in.
+-Explain the types of activities should older children with FASD engage in.

 -Explain the risk women in treatment for substance abuse may not be informed.
 Testimony reflected great frustration with the school system, particularly special education, largely regarding a lack of awareness and understanding concerning FASD.